 - 1. The responsibility for satisfying all requirements for the degree rests with the student. - 2.
 A student must complete the degree requirements as listed in the college catalog. - 3.
 A minimum of 15 semester credit hours must be taken in residence at OSU-OKC prior to receiving the associate degree. - 4.
 Students must apply for Graduation to the Office of the Registrar via their my.okstate.edu portal.
-Instructions can be found at https://osuokc.edu/graduation. - 5.
+Instructions can be found at https://osuokc.edu/graduation. - a.
+Note: Students completing the program who do not apply for graduation will not have their degree conferred on their transcript.
+This can mean that the student's official graduation date, and ability to register for and take their licensure examination, can be delayed until the end of the following semester. - 5.
 A retention/graduation grade-point average of 2.0 or higher, in addition to the minimum grade point average as required by the department in the major program, is required for all courses in which a student has a recorded grade, excluding any courses repeated or reprieved and excluding remedial courses and physical education activity courses. - 6.
 Please refer to the current OSU-OKC Catalog for the most current graduation requirements. - 7.
 For more information or for questions, students can contact Graduation Services at (405) 945-8680 or via email at okstate.edu.